-The Squire and Officers of the Morris Ring have been privy to the legal advice received by the Morris Federation, and have discussed this at length with them and the Open Morris.
+The Squire and Officers of the Morris Ring had been privy to the legal advice received by the Morris Federation, and have discussed this at length with them and the Open Morris.
 It is clear it is an uncertain and developing issue that will need to be kept under review and is even more relevant following the Black Lives Matter protests.
 Please read our article Does black face paint matter? and our Notice to Membership re use of black face make-up issued in March 2020.

 Eddie Worrall, Squire of the Ring, issued this statement in December 2016:

 I do not believe there is any intentionally racist behaviour in any of our member clubs who perform like this.
 I am also sure all of us would want to see action taken against any club who did intend to offend.